nzakas/understandinges6/manuscript/02-Functions.md

 Default function parameters allow you to easily specify what value to use when a particular argument isn't passed.
 Prior to ECMAScript 6, this would require some extra code inside of the function to both check for the presence of arguments and assign a different value.

 Rest parameters allow you to specify an array into which all remaining parameters should be placed.
 Using a real array and letting you indicate which parameters to include makes rest parameters a much more flexible solution than `arguments`.

+Destructured parameters use the destructuring syntax to make options objects more transparent when used as function parameters.
+The actual data you're interested in can be listed out along with other named parameters.

 The spread operator is a companion to rest parameters, allowing you to destructure an array into separate parameters when calling a function.
 Prior to ECMAScript 6, the only ways to pass individual parameters that were contained in an array were either manually specifying each parameter or using `apply()`.
 With the spread operator, you can easily pass an array to any function without worrying about the `this` binding of the function.